 Volunteer Experience Requirements

 Stand Ski and Snowboard

-If you wish to work with students in the stand ski or snowboard program, you should be a competent skier on blue runs.
+If you wish to work with students in the stand up ski or snowboard program, you should be a competent skier or snowboarder on blue runs.
 You need to be strong enough on the slopes so that you do not fall and are able to ensure that your student is supported, physically, if needed.
 You need to have your own equipment.

 If you wish to volunteer for sit skiing, you should be a strong intermediate to advanced skier.
 You should have a strong stance on your skis and must be confident in your abilities.
 This is not meant to scare people away; anyone can come up and shadow the program once they have their CADS Level I to see if sit ski is the right avenue for them.
 Students range from needing a lot of help and support (non-verbal and very limited mobility) to progressing towards independent skiing.
 All our students get enrichment from the experience.
 These students find snow and ice a hazard in their life, to make it a fun thing is nothing more than miraculous.